 - Enter the current number of certificate and degree programs offered.
 Report both graduate-level and undergraduate-level certificates. - Enter zero for any type of program not offered. - Report degree programs that are offered in CIP-defined fields of study.
 Typically, the CIP-defined fields of study correspond to majors and should be carried out up to the fourth decimal point (e.g., 30.1301 Medieval and Renaissance Studies). - Do not count sub-fields or concentrations within a major as separate programs. - Adding or modifying programs at a new degree level may require prior HLC approval.
-See HLC's website for policies and procedures related to academic program changes. - Only data for the current data collection year can be updated.
+See HLC's website for policies and procedures related to new academic programs and changes to existing academic programs. - Only data for the current data collection year can be updated.
 Data from the previous year are shown for informational purposes only.
 Contact inst-update@hlcommission.org to raise a concern about data from the previous year.